Reputation in the Shadow of Exit: Introduction

 Yet there are a variety of settings where these assumptions may fail to hold.
 Consider, for example, the chain store game of \cite{KrepsWilson82} and \cite{MilgromRoberts82} (hereafter, simply ``chain store game'' or ``KWMR'').
 A crucial assumption in their setup is that the incumbent is able to repeatedly maintain their position in an a-priori fixed number of markets, even if they unsuccessfully deter entry.
 Yet in many incumbent-entrant games, including the chain store game, successful entry by a challenger can displace the incumbent, changing the structure of the game in future periods, and either forcing the incumbent to exit or the game to prematurely end\footnote{For example, the monopolist loses their market power in the KWMR chain store game if a challenger successfully enters and is accommodated.}.
 Similarly, in the product choice game of \cite{mailath2006repeated} (Chapter 15.1) and \cite{pei2020interdependent}, it may be that a long enough string of low quality forces the firm to exit.
 Finally, in models of repeated regime change (c.f. \cite{Huang17}), a successful currency attack could end the current regime, i.e. lead to the toppling of the central bank.
 Players, realizing this, may change their behavior, which could in turn affect reputational dynamics.

-In such games, the assumption that the stage game will be infinitely repeated can be unreasonable, as player actions may lead to premature permanent exit.
+In such games, the assumption that the stage game will be infinitely repeated may be unreasonable, as player actions can lead to premature permanent exit.
 Consequently, the expected number of periods play persists may be much shorter than the ``upper bound on the number of times the short-run players can fail to play as Stackelberg followers,'' (c.f. \cite{FudenbergLevine89}) blocking both the long-run player's ability to build a reputation and for the early stages of the game to be unimportant for their average payoff.
-Indeed, without strong assumptions on the exit technology itself, little can be said about reputation formation in the shadow of exit, restoring the indeterminancy of the folk theorem present in the complete information analogue (see Proposition \ref{p: exit hurts reputation}).
+Indeed, absent potentially restrictive assumptions on the exit technology itself, little can be said about reputation formation in the shadow of exit, restoring the indeterminancy of the complete-information folk theorem (see Proposition \ref{p: exit hurts reputation}).
 Despite the potential appropriateness of directly modeling exit in several of the leading examples studied by the reputation literature, little has been said about the effect exit has on incentives for reputation formation.

 This paper studies reputation formation in repeated games where player actions endogenously determine if the game permanently ends.
 Formally, I consider a model where many short-run players (choosing $a$) interact with a long-run player (choosing $c$) who can be either a rational type or a single committed type who plays a Stackelberg action.
-In addition to payoffs, the action profile $(a, c)$ also jointly determines a \textit{survival probability} that the game continues; with complementary probability, the game permanently ends.
+In addition to payoffs, the action profile $(a, c)$ also jointly determines a \emph{survival probability} the game continues; with complementary probability, the game permanently ends.
 The rational type wishes to maximize their expected payoff by potentially imitating the committed type.
-Crucially, fear of exit can shut down traditional incentives for reputation formation, as the effective discount rate given short-run player actions can be bounded away from $1$ even when the long-run player is very patient.
+Crucially, fear of exit can shut down traditional incentives for reputation formation, as the effective discount rate given short-run player actions can be bounded away from $1$ even absent long-run player time discounting.
 Thus there is no guarantee that investing in the Stackelberg action today will be rewarded with short-run Stackelberg best replies with high frequency in the future, rendering standard arguments from the reputation literature inapplicable.